Community Technology Grants

-For the past 15 years, the Community Access Capital Grant has provided funding throughout Multnomah County to nonprofits, educators, libraries and local governments to support use of community technology resources for a public benefit.
+For the past 16 years, the Community Technology Grants program (fka the Community Access Capital Grant) has provided funding throughout Multnomah County to nonprofits, educators, libraries and local governments to support use of community technology resources for a public benefit.

-Applicants submit Pre-Applications by the Pre-Application deadline.
-The MHCRC will decide, based on the Pre-Applications, which applicants to invite to apply for 2014 grant funding.
+Applicants submit online Pre-Applications by the Pre-Application deadline.
+The MHCRC will decide, based on the Pre-Applications, which applicants to invite to apply for 2015 grant funding.
 Staff will work with each invited applicant to clarify all elements of the proposed project and to finalize a grant application and contract.

 MHCRC staff is available to consult on Pre-Applications or project ideas.
 Staff highly recommends any consultation request be received at least one week prior to the Pre-Application deadline.
 MHCRC staff may not be able to respond adequately to requests received within one week of the deadline.
-Please contact Julie S. Omelchuck, Grant Program Director, at 503-823-4188 or email@example.com - OR- Rebecca Gibbons, Grant Program Coordinator, at 503-823-5515 or firstname.lastname@example.org.
+Please contact Rebecca Gibbons, Grant Program Coordinator, at 503-823-5515 or firstname.lastname@example.org.

 Proposed projects must fulfill all the following minimum requirements to be considered in the Pre-Application process:

 - Applicant must be a 501(c)3 non-profit organization, college, university, public library or governmental unit located within Multnomah County, OR.*

 - Serve residents within Multnomah County, OR.